AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Results

 In the fabrication process of waveguides and ring resonators, we initially deposit a 200 nm thick SiO$_2$ layer using Plasma Enhanced Chemical Vapor Deposition (PECVD) to serve as a hard mask.
-We then coat a 10 nm thick Ti layer via e-beam evaporation to act as a charge dissipation layer, followed by a 400 nm ZEP 520A e-beam lithography resist.
+We then coat a 10 nm thick Ti layer via e-beam evaporation to act as a charge dissipation layer, followed by 400 nm ZEP 520A e-beam lithography resist.
 The process steps are illustrated in Fig. \ref{fig:devices}(a).
-After patterning the resist, we transfer the pattern to the hard mask using a two-step reactive ion etching process: we utilize SF$_6$ plasma to etch Ti and CF$_4$ plasma to etch SiO$_2$.
-In the final etching step, we process the AlGaN layer using BCl$_3$:Cl$_2$:He at a ratio of 10:50:10 sccm, under 600 W ICP power and 100 W RF power, at a pressure of 1 Pa.
-The AlGaN to SiO$_2$ etch rate ratio is approximately 3/1.
+After patterning the resist, we transfer the pattern to the hard mask using a two-step reactive ion etching (RIE) process: we utilize SF$_6$ plasma to etch Ti and CF$_4$ plasma to etch SiO$_2$.
+In the final etching step, we process the \mbox{AlGaN} layer using BCl$_3$:Cl$_2$:He at a ratio of 10:50:10 sccm, under 600 W ICP power and 100 W RF power, at a pressure of 1 Pa.
+The \mbox{AlGaN}-to-SiO$_2$ etch rate ratio is approximately 3/1.
 We implement a laser-cut notch at the chip's edge to facilitate precise cleaving.
-Fig. \ref{fig:devices}(b) presents an SEM image of a cleaved facet, revealing the AlN and AlGaN layers.
+Fig. \ref{fig:devices}(b) presents an SEM image of a cleaved facet, revealing the AlN and \mbox{AlGaN} layers.
 We measure the waveguides to have a wall angle of 75$^\circ$.
 Fig. \ref{fig:devices}(c) shows the simulated power profiles of the fundamental TE mode of the waveguides at wavelengths of 632 nm and 785 nm.
-At 632 nm, 95$\%$, and at 785 nm, 90$\%$ of the optical power resides above the AlN-sapphire interface, hence well removed from this lossy boundary.
+At the measurement wavelength of 785 nm used for our ring resonators, 90$\%$ of the optical power is located above the AlN-sapphire interface.
+At a shorter wavelength of 632 nm, this number increases to 95$\%$, indicating that most of the optical power is well separated from the lossy boundary at the sapphire interface.

-\section{Tunable Microring Resonators}
+\subsection{Tunable Microring Resonators}